Skip to content

 🧠

-um for 'around' (space) AND 'at' (time).
+um for 'around' (space) and 'at' (time).
 Both are accusative!

 gegen for Approximate Time